azureuse7/PublicCode/kyverno-vap-complete-guide.md

 - **Exceptions freeze during an outage** — and fail *closed*, blocking exempted workloads.
 - **Exception naming becomes load-bearing.** Duplicate match-condition names across exceptions on one policy risk producing an invalid VAP.
+- **Exception *scope* silently changes on conversion.** Enumerating pod controllers in `matchConstraints` means the policy now also sees ReplicaSets and Pods.
+Any existing exception matching a controller name with `==` stops covering the generated Pods, so the controller is admitted and its Pods are denied — a workload that half-deploys, with no single clear error.
+  See the warning in 6a and the audit query in 6f.

 ### Operational